Jellyfish: Anatomy

 The main feature of a true jellyfish is the umbrella-shaped bell.
 This is a hollow structure consisting of a mass of transparent jelly-like matter known as mesoglea, which forms the hydrostatic skeleton of the animal.
-95% or more of the mesogloea consists of water, but it also contains collagen and other fibrous proteins, as well as wandering amoebocytes which can engulf debris and bacteria.
-The mesogloea is bordered by the epidermis on the outside and the gastrodermis on the inside.
+The mesoglea is 95% or more composed of water, and also contains collagen and other fibrous proteins, as well as wandering amebocytes that can engulf debris and bacteria.
+The mesoglea is bordered by the epidermis on the outside and the gastrodermis on the inside.
 The edge of the bell is often divided into rounded lobes known as lappets, which allow the bell to flex.
 In the gaps or niches between the lappets are dangling rudimentary sense organs known as rhopalia, and the margin of the bell often bears tentacles.

 On the underside of the bell is the manubrium, a stalk-like structure hanging down from the centre, with the mouth, which also functions as the anus, at its tip.
 There are often four oral arms connected to the manubrium, streaming away into the water below.
 The mouth opens into the gastrovascular cavity, where digestion takes place and nutrients are absorbed.
 This is subdivided by four thick septa into a central stomach and four gastric pockets.
 The four pairs of gonads are attached to the septa, and close to them four septal funnels open to the exterior, perhaps supplying good oxygenation to the gonads.
 Near the free edges of the septa, gastric filaments extend into the gastric cavity; these are armed with nematocysts and enzyme-producing cells and play a role in subduing and digesting the prey.
 In some scyphozoans, the gastric cavity is joined to radial canals which branch extensively and may join a marginal ring canal.
 Cilia in these canals circulate the fluid in a regular direction.

 The box jellyfish is largely similar in structure.
 It has a squarish, box-like bell.
 A short pedalium or stalk hangs from each of the four lower corners.
 One or more long, slender tentacles are attached to each pedalium.
 The rim of the bell is folded inwards to form a shelf known as a velarium which restricts the bell's aperture and creates a powerful jet when the bell pulsates, allowing box jellyfish to swim faster than true jellyfish.
 Hydrozoans are also similar, usually with just four tentacles at the edge of the bell, although many hydrozoans are colonial and may not have a free-living medusal stage.
 In some species, a non-detachable bud known as a gonophore is formed that contains a gonad but is missing many other medusal features such as tentacles and rhopalia.
 Stalked jellyfish are attached to a solid surface by a basal disk, and resemble a polyp, the oral end of which has partially developed into a medusa with tentacle-bearing lobes and a central manubrium with four-sided mouth.